raniya02/dtn_crypto_chat/README.md

 - **Scalability** evaluations test how the system handles multiple users requesting certificates, updating revocation statuses, or initiating ECDH key exchanges.
 The evaluation scripts (`scal_ca.sh`, `scal_user.sh`, and `scal_receiver.sh`) provide insights into how the CA and users manage CPU and memory resources under various workloads.
 By simulating different numbers of users and monitoring system performance, we can determine the scalability limits of the chat application.
 - **Temporal Overhead** tests assess the time taken to perform essential tasks like requesting certificates, conducting ECDH key exchanges, and sending/receiving encrypted messages.
 This is evaluated both with and without key management.
 The tests illustrate how much time is saved when a user already has a certificate or a pre-established shared key, and how different hash chain lengths affect the verification process.
 Additionally, a comparison is made by running the system without key management, providing a benchmark for the overhead introduced by the security features.

-This chat application was designed as a proof of concept for the chosen key management approach and was developed in the context of a bachelor's thesis.
+This chat application was designed as a proof of concept for the **BERMUDA** key management approach and was developed in the context of a bachelor's thesis.
 While the system successfully demonstrates secure communication using certificate-based authentication, ECDH key exchanges, and NOVOMODO revocation, there are still many areas for improvement.
 Future work will focus on optimizing the system's performance, enhancing usability, and refining key management mechanisms to make the application more robust and scalable for real-world scenarios.
 The current implementation lays the groundwork, with further developments planned to address limitations and expand functionality.